dyssos29/A-Framework-for-Simulating-Artificial-Life-on-Distributed-Systems/README.md

 # A Framework for Simulating Artificial Life on Distributed Systems
 This is the undergraduate final year project that I needed to build for my college degree.

-Abstract: This paper describes a software project, which is a distributed framework for running Artificial Life simulations.
+*Abstract*: This paper describes a software project, which is a distributed framework for running Artificial Life simulations.
 Operating this type of simulations can be sometime very expensive in terms of computational power.
 This undermines the operation of the simulation and thus poses a problem to the